jonathanhefner/grubby/README.md

 ## Supplemental API

-*grubby* uses several gems which extend core Ruby objects with convenience methods.
-When you import *grubby* you automatically make these methods available.
-See each gem below for its specific API
+*grubby* uses several gems which extend Ruby objects with convenience methods.
+When you load *grubby* you automatically make these methods available.
+See each gem below for its specific API documentation:
-documentation:

 - [Active Support](https://rubygems.org/gems/activesupport)
   ([docs](http://www.rubydoc.info/gems/activesupport/))